 The UK Government is committed to resettling 23,000 refugees in the UK.

 In July 2016 the Government launched the Community Sponsorship scheme to resettle refugees in the UK.
-It is an expansion the existing Syrian Vulnerable Person Resettlement Scheme (VPRS), and intends to resettle up to 20,000 Syrians in need of protection.
+It is an expansion to the existing Syrian Vulnerable Person Resettlement Scheme (VPRS), and intends to resettle up to 20,000 Syrians in need of protection.

 In addition, the Government is also committed to settling up an additional 3,000 unaccompanied minors, vulnerable children and their families under Vulnerable Children’s Scheme launched in April 2016.